 It is important that Board directors gain an understanding of all the programs the Health Centre is currently running.
-To assist in this staff are regularly invited to attend Board meetings to tell us about their programs, however, you should not rely on this to bring you up to speed.
-Look through the brochures that advertise our programs and read the monthly reports from the managers and ask questions.

-The website wechc.on.ca is also a great source of information and also where you can find the Board portal to access many documents online.
+To assist in this, staff is regularly invited to attend Board meetings to tell us what they are doing; however you should not rely on this to bring you up to speed.
+Look through the brochures that advertise our programs, and read the reports from the directors, and ask questions.
+The website www.wechc.on.ca is also a great source of information and also where you can find the Board portal to access many documents online.